The Equine Back: How to keep a horse's back healthy (Part 1 of 3)

 The number of vertebrae in any spinal region can vary, but the total number in the spine (without the tail) is pretty constant.
 Long backs are normally due to long vertebral bodies rather than having extra vertebrae.
 Each type of vertebra has a distinctive shape, although weird transitional vertebrae with characteristics of two adjoining areas are quite common.
 Each part of the spine is adapted for different functions and brings its own unique problems.

 The spinal cord, a bundle of nerves carrying the messages from brain to body, runs down the spinal column through a line of holes called the vertebral arch.
-The arch is roomy compared to the cord so normal movement doesn’t compress it, even when the spine flexes and rotates the cord is protected in this bone-encased canal.
+The arch is roomy compared to the cord so normal movement doesn’t compress it, even when the spine flexes and rotates, the cord is protected in this bone-encased canal.
 You wouldn’t know it’s there unless you needed to block a nerve, but osteoarthritis or fractures can narrow the canal and crush the cord, leading to seemingly-unrelated neurological symptoms.

-The nerves branch off the spinal cord and exit through holes called the Intervertebral foramina, along with blood vessels and various other things.
+The nerves branch-off the spinal cord and exit through holes called the Intervertebral foramina, along with blood vessels and various other things.
 Occasionally a second pair of holes, the lateral foramina carries nerves.
 These holes are created if the caudal arch calcifies to divide the foramina and pinches on the spinal nerves.
 This means that even spotting the existence of lateral foramina justifies looking for spinal impingement.

 The movement and support of the back is achieved by many layers of muscles, and there are many ways to group them.
-The muscles of the vertebral column can be divided into those running next to the spine (juxtavertebral muscles) and those nearer the surface (paravertebral muscles).
-The juxtavertebral muscles or intrinsic back muscles connecting the vertebrae provide support, stabilization and motor control.
+The muscles of the vertebral column can be divided into those running next to the spine (juxta-vertebral muscles) and those nearer the surface (para-vertebral muscles).
+The juxta-vertebral muscles or intrinsic back muscles connecting the vertebrae provide support, stabilization and motor control.
 These muscles have a lot of innervation so give the proprioceptive feedback that keeps track of spinal position and motion.
-The paravertebral muscles are larger, less innervated and provide gymnastic motion - flexion, rotation and lateral motion of the spine.
+The para-vertebral muscles are larger, less innervated and provide gymnastic motion - flexion, rotation and lateral motion of the spine.
 The interlocking of the vertebrae means that the spine doesn’t really have the ability to bend laterally without also rotating, so these movements require the entire spine, and very little bending at any one single joint.

-The spine is supported by the muscles that run along and above it (extensors), and the ventral muscles running beneath it (flexors) including the abdominal muscles and the sublumbar muscles (iliopsoas muscles).
+The spine is supported by the muscles that run along and above it (extensors), and the ventral muscles running beneath it (flexors) including the abdominal muscles and the sub-lumbar muscles (iliopsoas muscles).
 By finding an equilibrium between the two sets of muscles the horse is able to move efficiently by holding the spine in enough tension to support a rider and transfer power from the limbs.

 Carrying a rider’s weight can lead to many spinal lesions including impingement of the spinal processes and arthritis of the facet joints.
 Carrying an uneven rider and trying to do sports can add muscle strain to these.

-Walk, trot and canter require a lot of passive movement from the spine, with the muscles mostly act in a restraining fashion.
+Walk, trot and canter require a lot of passive movement from the spine, while the muscles mostly act in a restraining fashion.
 As the limbs move, the spine extends and twists most at the points of common pathology.
 The precise spinal movement varies a lot between horses (large inter-horse variability), but is very consistent in any one individual (intra-horse).
 Extension and twisting are particularly seen in diagonal support at trot and canter, where strong hip extensor muscles and abdominal muscles are essential to restrain the movement and avoiding strain on spine from movement.

-Reducing the risk of and recovering from injury
+Reducing the Risk of and Recovering from Injury

 Core mobilization exercises in horses include the exercises commonly referred to as carrot stretches - asking the horse to reach forward, down, and to his side using a target such as a carrot.
 On first inspection these stretches don’t appear to do much and hence these were much derided when introduced as ways to increase suppleness and relieve boredom in the stabled horse.
-However over the last few years research shows that these exercises require the horse to use his spinal muscles to maintain his balance while he holds each new position and so both strengthen these muscles and correct asymmetry.
+However RESEARCH SHOWS that these exercises require the horse to use his spinal muscles to maintain his balance while he holds each new position and so both strengthen these muscles and correct asymmetry.
 As such they are some of the most important tools in the rider kit.
 To start with, the horse is asked to reach his head to his chest, between his knees, to his elbow, and to his stifle.
 These stretches target different muscle groups and open up different facets of the spine.
 In other cases a hand pressed on the sternum, side or rump of the horse as resistance can encourage muscle use.

 Mobilization exercises can be combined with work on a slope to develop strength and suppleness through the back.
-This is not necessarily the aerobic fitness work of cantering up hills, but for example a slow deliberate trot on a 20m circle, ideally the lunge or with a standing rider so that the back is free, using both the slope up and down hill, and even poles to encourage cadence and rhythm.
+This is not necessarily the aerobic fitness work of cantering up hills, but for example a slow deliberate trot on a 20m circle, ideally the lunge or with a standing rider so that the back is free, using both the slope up and down hill, and when using poles to encourage cadence and rhythm.
 The horse’s top-line needs to be extended, nose lowered.
 Side reins aren’t going to help, although a chambon can encourage stretching and understanding.
 This is the type of exercise that when used twice a week can show a great improvement in horses with weak or damaged backs.
 As with all strengthening work, little and often is the most useful approach.

-Back problems can come from a variety of causes: lack of warm-up, rushing the undeveloped horse to attempt activities or movements too early, asymmetry in the rider, “natural” asymmetry in the horse, tweaks during activity that aren’t allowed to rest.
+Back problems can come from a variety of causes: lack of warm-up, rushing the undeveloped horse to attempt activities or movements too early, asymmetry in the rider, “natural” asymmetry in the horse, not allowing horses to rest between workouts.
 Problems in the limbs frequently lead to problems in the back, as any woman that has tried to walk in heels will tell you.
-The difference is that in horses we need to spot and correct these problems through our own vigilance.

 Source: Sian Townson